 A female can live for up to a month or two.
 This depends on avoiding predators, such as birds, bats, or dragonflies, and staying alive despite us humans’ best attempts to kill them with traps, insecticides, and even a slap as they are trying to bite us.

 Strong winds can also eliminate mosquitoes.
 After strong winds, you may notice there are no mosquitoes around.
-Then a few days later, there will be swarms of the insects.
+Then a few days later, there will be swarms of insects.

 This is because heavy rainfall is often associated with winds.
 This can cause floods or replenish water sources.
-Many mosquitoes lay their eggs in water, but others lay their eggs on the dry ground, prone to flooding.
+Many mosquitoes lay their eggs in water, but others lay their eggs on dry ground, prone to flooding.
 When those eggs are covered with water, the mosquitoes will hatch and develop into adults in about a week if conditions are right.